JakubWylezek/dreambooks/README.md

 * I still have to work on the responsiveness of the site, it is terribly bad :)

 ## Inspiration
-Security Application security inspired by [Gustavo Ponce](https://github.com/gustavoponce7)
+Security Application inspired by [Gustavo Ponce](https://github.com/gustavoponce7)

 Admin Panel inspired by [Brad Traversy](https://github.com/bradtraversy)